 The PACT Institute offers continuing professional development opportunities for licensed and pre-licensed mental health professionals.
 We train clinicians to successfully integrate a Psychobiological Approach to Couple Therapy® (PACT) in their clinical practices.
 PACT promotes secure functioning for couples and families.

 PACT graduates walk away with enhanced therapeutic skills and have seen significant growth and successful outcomes for their clients.
 We are excited about the opportunity to learn and grow as we chip away at the disparities within our field of practice.

-The PACT Institute Scholarship for Social Workers will award
+The PACT Institute Scholarship for Community Mental Health Workers will award

-This scholarship is for social workers who are employed at city-, county-, or state-level government agencies and work with underrepresented communities.
-Social workers in private practice are not eligible to apply.
-Licensed and pre-licensed social workers are eligible to apply.
+This scholarship is for community mental health workers who are employed at city-, county-, or state-level government agencies and/or publicly funded organizations that work with under resourced communities.
+Clinicians in private practice are not eligible to apply.
+Licensed and pre-licensed clinicians are eligible to apply.

 To qualify for attendance in the PACT training, a pre-licensed social worker must (a) be in the final year of graduate school, (b) actively see clients as a supervisee and/or intern, and (c) have a supervisor’s approval to attend the training.